atomicojs/store/README.md

 # @atomico/store

-Naturally asynchronous to levels never seen before.
-Atomico/store is the library to manage asynchronous states in an ideal way, since it implements a pattern devised by UpperCod that allows actions to be consumed in a predictable way, @atomico/store implements 3 classic concepts of a store:
+Naturally asynchronous to levels never seen before. `@atomico/store` is the library to manage asynchronous states in an ideal way, since it implements a pattern devised by [UpperCod](https://twitter.com/uppercod) that allows actions to be consumed in a predictable way, `@atomico/store` implements 3 classic concepts of a store:

 1. `state`: observed and referential state for actions and getters.
 2. `actions`: only way to modify the state.